janwilmake/xymake/README.md

 # Ideas

+- [@nikitavoloboev](https://x.com/nikitavoloboev) wants realtime export of bookmarks and likes
+- [@0xperp](https://x.com/0xperp) - list members of lists you created should be easy to export (e.g. https://x.com/i/lists/1784659545656021044)
-- [@russelbal](https://x.com/RussellBal/status/1905723735908446221) - xy cli to X but add ability to POST it to standardized list of servers.
+- [@russelbal](https://x.com/RussellBal/status/1905723735908446221) - xy cli to X but add ability to POST it to standardized list of servers. cache busting with query string, for a complete regeneration.

 <!-- NB: Many of these things should probably be projects that are built on top of xymake.com! -->